katahiromz/ImeStudy/README.md

 ## How is the Korean keyboard?

-It can type English alphabet and the Hangul radicals.
+It can type English alphabet and the Hangul radical symbols.
 Additionally, it has `VK_HANGUL`, `VK_JUNJA` and `VK_HANJA` virtual keys.

 - `VK_HANGUL` is the Hangul input mode key (same as `VK_KANA`).